zipJiang/adversarial-factuality/README.md

 ### Configuration

 See some examples in the `configs` directory.
 For example, `configs/dedupsoft_configs.yaml` runs a local model based FActScore alternative.
+To properly run the scorer you might need to download the wikipedia dump from [FActScore](https://github.com/shmsw25/FActScore)

 ### Sanity Check